adhamrishmawi1/Cs-372_2D_Game/README.md

 1. Ensure you have a modern web browser installed (e.g., Chrome, Firefox, Safari).
 2. Clone the repository to your local machine.
-3. Open the `index.html` file in your browser to view or test changes.
+3. Run `python -m http.server` in root dir and then goto localhost:8000

 ## Contributing